Nydia Westman

-Nydia Eileen Westman (February 19, 1902 – May 23, 1970) was an American actress and singer of stage, screen, and television.
+Nydia Eileen Westman (February 19, 1902 – May 23, 1970) was an American character actress and singer of stage, screen, and television.

 Early years

 Westman's parents, Theodore and Lily (Wren) Westman were active in vaudeville in her native New York City.
 In addition to their working together on stage, her mother was a writer and her father was a composer.
 She attended the Professional Children's School.
 Until 1921, she performed on stage only with her family.

 Career

-Westman's career ranged from episodic appearances on TV series such as That Girl and Dragnet and uncredited bit roles in movies to appearances in films such as Craig's Wife, which starred Rosalind Russell, and the first film version of Little Women.
+Westman's career started in theatre begain 1921 and she featured in the Broadway production "Pigs" in 1924. her screen appearances ranged from episodic appearances on TV series such as That Girl and Dragnet and uncredited bit roles in movies to appearances in films such as Craig's Wife, which starred Rosalind Russell, and the first film version of Little Women.

 Westman's screen debut came in Strange Justice (1932).
 She appeared in 31 films in the 1930s.

 She appeared as the housekeeper Mrs. Featherstone in the 1962–1963 ABC series, Going My Way, which starred Gene Kelly and Leo G. Carroll as Roman Catholic priests in New York City.

-Westman's first Broadway play was Pigs (1924); her last was Midgie Purvis (1961).
+Her last role in a Broadway production was Midgie Purvis (1961).